 It can get cold here with the station facing straight onto the water.
 Bring warm clothes in off season months | Purchases your self-guided Point Nepean Bike tour for 2 HERE | Read TRIP ADVISOR reviews Here

-Things to do in the Mornington Peninsula – Pick Strawberries at Sunny Ridge
+Things to do in the Mornington Peninsula – Pick Strawberries at Rocky Creek

-When you want a taste of summer and are looking for things to do in the Mornington Peninsula, head down to Sunny Ridge Strawberry Farm.
+When you want a taste of summer and are looking for things to do in the Mornington Peninsula, head down to Rocky Creek Strawberry Farm.
 The farm is located in Mornington, a 65-minute drive from Melbourne CBD.
-The farm offers you a chance to do your own strawberry picking as well as blueberries and raspberries.
+The farm offers you a chance to do your own strawberry picking, blueberries, and raspberries.

-You will see people of all ages wandering the strawberry fields filling their buckets to take home.
-The onsite café sells everything in berries from jams to ice creams.
-Just the thing to sit and sample after picking your fresh berries.
+You will see people of all ages wandering the strawberry fields, filling their buckets to take home.
+The onsite café sells everything in berries, from jams to ice creams.
+Sitting and sampling after picking your fresh berries is just the thing.

 Can you do Mornington on a day trip from Melbourne?
 Check out our list of the top day trips from Melbourne